-The typical teacher in their home country is afforded few luxuries.
+The typical American teacher is afforded few luxuries.
 A coffee at Starbucks is seen as a rare treat.
 A PB&J for lunch is the norm.
-I remember clearly when one boisterous teacher in my first stateside school’s faculty lounge asked that anyone who had a tarp covering some part of their car (to protect from the rain in Washington State) to raise their hands, or forever hold your peace.
-Scout’s honor, there were five hands that raised that day admitting the tarp.
+When I was teaching in a U.S. public school I remember clearly the time when the conversation at the faculty lounge centered around counting how many in the room had a tarp covering some part of their car (to protect from the rain in Washington State) to raise their hands.
+I’m not even playing, in a room full of 30 educators there were five hands that raised that day admitting to having a tarp on their cars.

 Compared to teachers back home, we have it good.
 We have teaching assistants.
 Our classrooms are well resourced.
 The class sizes are smaller.
 There is money for PD.
 These are all things that we experience in the international school classroom.
-But on this educationrickshaw.com post, we will be looking at 5 luxuries that most international teachers enjoy as they go about their leisurely lives that teachers back home just can’t afford.
+But on this educationrickshaw.com post, we will be looking at 5 luxuries that most international teachers enjoy* that teachers back home just can’t afford.

 #1 Affordable Cleaners